 For the past decades, hotels have begun to add mandatory resort fees to their room rates.
-These new fees have allowed hotels to skirt lodging truth-on-advertising laws.
+These new fees have allowed hotels to skirt lodging truth-in-advertising laws.
 The FTC actions have been shameful.
 Lack of enforcement of basic false advertising rules has resulted in an increase in lawbreakers.

-Travelers United began this crusade against false advertising at hotels about a decade after Vegas hotels introduced resort fees.
+Travelers United began this crusade against false advertising at hotels over a decade ago after Vegas hotels introduced resort fees.
 Our organization asked the FTC to put a stop to what we considered unfair and misleading practices.
 Even other hoteliers at the time, around 1998, battled over hotel resort fees.
 Lodging truth in advertising was the ultimate casualty.

-Harrahs spent millions of dollars on advertising to show the dishonesty of the resort-fee model.
-All was to no avail.
+Harrahs spent millions of dollars on advertising to show the dishonesty of the resort-fee model, all to no avail.
 Eventually, the corporation gave up and began to charge similar “resort fees.”
 Consumers ended up losing.
 The keepers of advertising honesty were asleep at the switch.
 And, they still are.

 Today it is the FTC that is not doing anything to stop the pernicious practice of hotel resort fees.
 The lack of truth in advertising enforcement has seen the scourge of resort fees continue to increase.
 The increases come at the fastest rate in history and expand to even motel establishments.
 And — even more harmful to consumers — the home-sharing markets of Airbnb, HomeAway, VRBO, and so on are beginning similar false advertising.
 They now spread the lack of lodging truth in advertising to vacation home rentals as well as hotels.